ooni/probe-cli/internal/enginenetx/DESIGN.md

-1. we arrange for short circuiting cases in which the `domain` argument contains an IP address to "resolve" exactly that IP address (thus emulating what `getaddrinfo` would do and avoiding to call onto the more-complex underlying composed DNS resolver);
+1. we arrange for short circuiting cases in which the `domain` argument contains an IP address to "resolve" exactly that IP address (thus emulating what `getaddrinfo` would do when asked to "resolve" an IP address);

 2. for each resolved address, we generate tactics in the most straightforward way, e.g., where the `SNI` and `VerifyHostname` equal the `domain`.